-The Company has four other ground leases that expire between May 31, 2022 and July 21, 2069.
-The Company is required to pay an annual base rent totalling \$490.
-In addition, the Company has a commitment to purchase the land of one of the ground leases that expires on May 31, 2022.
-The purchase price of the land will be based on the market value of the land at the end of the lease term.
+The Company has two other ground leases that expire between October 1, 2058 and July 21, 2069.
+The Company is required to pay an annual base rent totalling \$214.

 The Company has entered into various leasing agreements and contracts for the development of properties.
-As at December 31, 2021, committed leasing costs, capital and development expenditures are estimated to be \$19,582.
+As at December 31, 2022, committed leasing costs, capital and development expenditures are estimated to be \$19,254.